-Procedures #1-16 assist analysts in reviewing the Form D filing for completeness and help guide analysts through major items of information required by Form D.
+Procedures #1-196 assist analysts in reviewing the Form D filing for completeness and help guide analysts through major items of information required by Form D.

+Procedure #17.
+Capital or surplus notes may be issued to either affiliated or non-affiliated entities.
+Where an affiliated capital or surplus note is requested, amended or a request for payment is made, refer to the review procedures as outlined in this Handbook, IV.A.
+Supplemental Analysis Guidance, Section G. – Income Statement, Surplus and Capital and Surplus Notes, for further guidance.

-Procedures #17ix – 17xiii assist analyst in reviewing captive reinsurance transactions other than those subject to Actuarial Guideline 48.
+Procedures #18ix – 18xiii assist analyst in reviewing captive reinsurance transactions other than those subject to Actuarial Guideline 48.
 Refer to the guidance in chapter III.B.9.b.
 Strategic Risk – Analyst Reference Guide, procedure 9cc for an explanation of potential risks.
 Where risks are noted at the time of the Form D review or if follow-up is recommended, consider requesting any follow-up be conducted as part of the next financial condition examination to review against expected results.